RedditRecs

 Reddit Icon

-NoahTVisuals • about 1 month ago
+NoahTVisuals • 6 months ago

 I normally do play with vsync, however I've had it off a few times and never noticed any tearing.
 As far as my understanding goes, tearing is a very case by case basis dependent on different hardware configurations and games, so if you prefer VRR over Vsync to limit tearing, I'm not sure OLED would be your best panel solution.
 I will say though, I've played multiple hours on the monitor every day since I've gotten it, and I love it so far even with VRR off.
 VRR was the only thing giving me any trouble, besides having no 3.5mm audio out, but that is a design choice on their part, not a natural flaw in the panel design.